Who can apply?

-- People with a good knowledge of English.
+- Participants should have a good knowledge of English.

-- People from a country where Atlantis has a partner organization.
+- Participants must be residents of a country where Atlantis has a partner organization.
 Please see list of partners.

 Do I need an agricultural background or experience?

 No, you do not have to have agricultural experience, but it is an advantage.
 You need to be able to communicate well in English.
-Motivation, flexibility and initiative are important qualities.
+Motivation, flexibility and ability to show initiative are also important qualities.

 How much does it cost to participate?

 The registration fee will vary depending on which partner organization you apply through, and how long you wish to stay for.
 Please contact the partner organization in your country for more information.

 You will live with a local family, have your meals with them and help out on their farm or tourism business.

 - You work maximum 35 hours per week.